sharathkumar0510/dodo_web/README.md

-# DoDoServices - Home Services Booking Platform
+# DoDoWeb - Home Services Booking Platform

-DoDoServices is a comprehensive e-commerce platform for booking home services, similar to Urban Company.
-The platform allows users to browse, book, and manage various home services including cleaning, repairs, salon services, and more.
+DoDoWeb is a comprehensive e-commerce platform for booking home services, similar to Urban Company.
+Built with Next.js for the frontend and designed to work with a Django REST API backend, this platform allows users to browse, book, and manage various home services including cleaning, repairs, salon services, and more.

 ## Features